 Thursday Pools designs and manufactures the world’s most durable and elegantly crafted fiberglass pools.
 We are ISO 9001 certified, which means that fiberglass pool shells are made with the highest standards and from the best quality material available.
 We are also ISO 14001 certified, which means we are committed to environmental stewardship.
 Our one-piece, inground fiberglass swimming pool manufacturing facility is located in Fortville, Indiana.
 At Thursday Pools, we aspire to be the world’s most respected fiberglass pool manufacturer and to help our customers create a lifetime of memories with their family and friends.

-Thursday Pools is the creator of the world’s first beach entry (or zero entry) fiberglass pool designs.
-Grace Beach Entry and Sandal Beach Entry are currently available to order, so you can turn your home into instant waterfront property with your new fiberglass pool!
+Thursday Pools is the creator of the beach entry (or zero entry) fiberglass pool designs.
+Grace Beach Entry and Sandal Beach Entry (Patent US 10,358,837 and 10,472,839) are currently available to order, so you can turn your home into instant waterfront property with your new fiberglass pool!

-Thursday Pools has also recently unveiled the world’s first sunken living area fiberglass pool.
+Thursday Pools has also recently unveiled the sunken living area fiberglass pool.
 These exclusive designs will be available to order in 2020.